ruby-gnome/ruby-gnome/README.md

   * top directory

 * `--strict`
-  * if some libraries fail to compile/install, "make" command returns 1(exit 1)
+  * if some libraries fail to compile/install, `make` command returns 1(exit 1)

 ## Bugs